cengc13/website/_pages/about.md

 Hi!
 I’m currently a postdoctoral researcher at the University of Florida.
 Before joining UF, I was a postdoctoral fellow at the Institute of Experiential AI and Roux Institute of Northeastern University.
 I received my Ph.D. in Chemical Engineering and an M.S. in Data Science in 2022 from Brown University.

 My research lies at the intersection of **AI, Materials Science and Chemistry**.
-I develop and deploy **generative models, machine learning interatomic potentials, and phenomenological models** to accelerate materials design for a sustainable future.
+I develop and deploy **generative models, machine learning interatomic potentials, and phenomenological models** to accelerate materials and molecular design for a sustainable future.

 I’m currently on the job market—welcome to connect via [LinkedIn](https://www.linkedin.com/in/czeng3/)!